Cascade Valley State Forest

 For those willing to hike up the steep hill to the southeast, large mature hardwood timber can be seen growing near the layered stone outcrops.
 This recently thinned 100-acre natural stand has exceptionally high timber quality.
 These stands are scheduled for timber harvest and thinning to promote vigorous trees.
 Several over mature trees provide cavities for squirrels, owls, raccoons and fisher.

 Cascade Valley State Forest is part of the Broome State Forests Unit Management Plan.
+A Unit Management Plan (UMP) guides the DEC's land management activities on several geographically related forests for a ten-year period, although a number of goals and objectives in the plan focus on a much longer time period.
+Each UMP addresses specific objectives and actions for public use and forest management.
 This plan protects areas in the forest which have special scenic or riparian values.
 Other areas are managed for multiple use, including timber.
 These stands are scheduled for harvest to promote vigorous trees, while maintaining other uses such as recreation, aesthetics and wildlife habitat.

 Anyone enjoying the use of this State Forest must observe the following rules which protect them and the forest environment: